-Welcome, Session Objectives and Agenda (10 minutes) Discussion Methods: Presentation by facilitator
+Welcome, Session Objectives, and Agenda (10 minutes) Discussion Method: Presentation by facilitator

-Welcome the participants back and offer a brief review of Session Four
+Welcome the group back and briefly review Session Four

-Remind participants that they shared their experiences creating and teaching new lessons during the last session, and discussed health literacy units and ways to measure success.
-Between Sessions Four and Five, participants were asked to outline their own health literacy units and draft evaluation plans.
+Remind participants that they shared their experiences creating and teaching new lessons during the last session and discussed health literacy units and ways to measure success.
+Between Sessions Four and Five, participants were asked to outline their own health literacy unit and draft an evaluation plan.